Extra features that could be provided within the modkit

 There are two ways to do this (but of course you could implement your own system if you find a better one) with their own pros and cons:

-It does not work if you have the packed content as those assets cannot be saved
+• It does not work if you have cooked editor

 Mod configuration files